 Area of Specialization

 Selected Publications and Works in Progress

 “Paul Rudolph and the Rise and Fall of Urban Renewal” (with Lizabeth Cohen), in Reassessing Rudolph, ed.
-Timothy Rohan (New Haven: Yale University School of Architecture, forthcoming).
+Timothy Rohan (New Haven: Yale University School of Architecture, 2017).

 The Roots of Urban Renaissance: Gentrification and the Struggle Over Harlem (Cambridge, MA: Harvard University Press, 2017).